 But regardless of Gillian gender, The Red Rods got around.
-The next year it was republished as The Blond, The Gangster And The Private Eye as an Avon Murder Monthly, with a delightfully cheesy cover is by Ann Cantor, and it popped up a few years later, once again as The Red Rods (1949), featuring “what appears to be Lauren Bacall on the cover,” according to Vintage Paperback & Book Covers.
+The next year it was republished under the title of The Blond, The Gangster And The Private Eye as an Avon Murder Monthly, with a delightfully cheesy cover is by Ann Cantor, and it popped up a few years later, once again as The Red Rods (1949), featuring “what appears to be Lauren Bacall on the cover,” according to Vintage Paperback & Book Covers.

 ABOUT THE AUTHOR

-Hard boiled private detective novel set in California.
-Dale Clark Dale Clark was a pseudonym used by American author Dale Clark was born Ronal Kayser in Springfield, Minnesota in 1905.
+Dale Clark was a pseudonym used by American author Ronal Kayser, who was born in Springfield, Minnesota in 1905.
 He married in 1930 and worked as an investigator for Chicago’s Juvenile Protective Association (he boasts in the intro to one novel that he was the one who solved “the Cabrillo Freeway Skeleton thinga few years back’).
 Anyway, soon after, his early stories began to appear in Weird Tales under the pen name of Dale Clark, but by late 1934, they were appearing under his own name.
 But he soon turned to crime, pounding out hundreds of stories for Detective Story Magazine, Detective Fiction Weekly, Dime Detective and other mystery and detective pulps, under the “Dale Clark” pseudonym, drawing on his experience as an investigator.
 Many of his crime stories included a scientific angle, oddball characters, vivid use of SoCal settings and a slightly satiric edge.
 Among the many quirky characters he created were cheapskate private eye Highland Park Price, criminologist detective Doc Judson, and FBI agent/scientist Steve Harrigan.
 He also managed to squeeze out several other novels, including Focus on Murder (1943), The Narrow Cell (1944), Mambo to Murder (1955), featuring private eye Joe Moran, and Country Coffins (1961).
 Clark passed away in 1988 in La Jolla, California, where he’d lived for many years.
-In fact, in his 1959 novel Death Wore Fins (1959), which takes place there, he name drops several real life literary residents of that town, including Raymond Chandler, Jonathan Latimer and, uh, Dr. Seuss.
+In fact, in his 1959 novel Death Wore Fins (1959), which takes place there, he name drops several real-life literary residents of that town, including Raymond Chandler, Jonathan Latimer and, uh, Dr. Seuss.